 We charge the client a service fee to deliver guaranteed energy savings using equipment that we fully fund, install, maintain and optimise through a comprehensive energy management reporting service.
 This means zero capital outlay and zero debt for the client and the energy upgrades are cash flow positive, so from day one clients are better off financially – said Mr Harriott.

-2. Use an Energy Broker for Energy Procurement services to get the best possible deal from retailers
+2. Use an Energy Broker for Energy Procurement services to get the best possible Energy Prices

 3. Bill Management & Validation.

 A service offered by full service ESCO like Ecosave, that consolidates bills into a streamlined report and regularly reviews network tariffs and ensures clients are being charged fairly.